When Is It Too Late to Change Your Kid’s Dumb Name?

 “Learning one’s name is pretty easy.
 You don’t call out to your child ‘hey chid.’
 We use personal names, and very soon the child comes to recognize that name.
 A child can do that within the first year of life,” says Lewis.
 “If parents want to name somebody after someone, they (can) keep that name but they don’t refer to the child by that name.
 That doesn’t cause a problem.”

-Lewis says it’s not until 15-24 months that a child comes to recognize themselves in a mirror and begins to develop a more established sense of selves.
+Lewis says it’s not until 15-24 months that a child comes to recognize themselves in a mirror and begins to develop a more established sense of self.
 Names are just part of the bigger puzzle.
-A child might opt to adopt a nickname as their full-time name at any given point, while a parent could choose to keep a child’s birth name but refer the child to as something different at different parts of life.
+A child might opt to adopt a nickname as their full-time name at any given point, while a parent could choose to keep a child’s birth name but refer to the child as something different at different parts of life.

 What a parent chooses to call a child — given name, full name, middle name, whatever — can change at any given moment.
 Once a child has established a sense of self, this wouldn’t cause any confusion whatsoever.
 And until then, a name is just sound.